Are You Getting Sufficient Vitamin B12?

 - Sleep disturbances.

-The symptoms mentioned above are generally easily recognizable, however the implications of vitamin B-12 deficiency are far reaching and not immediately apparent.
+The symptoms mentioned above are generally easily recognisable, however the implications of vitamin B-12 deficiency are far reaching and not immediately apparent.
 It may help protect against cardiovascular and cognitive concerns associated with excess homocysteine in the bloodstream, as well affecting fertility, pregnancy and the nervous system.

 What causes a vitamin B12 deficiency?